TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 ![device settings](../../../static/media/post-images/zero-trust-samba/device-settings.png)

 I'll configure the enrollment rules by clicking **Manage**.
+I already have configured a handful of identity providers, but if you haven't yet then [this guide](https://developers.cloudflare.com/cloudflare-one/identity) will help you get started.

 I'm going to only allow myself to enroll, but I could add rules to allow my entire team, identity provider groups, or even users from multiple identity providers.

 ![device settings](../../../static/media/post-images/zero-trust-samba/enroll-rule.png)